 Play Improves Behaviour: Playing with your dog.

-- Jul 24
+- Jul 24, 2025

 - 6 min read

-You know that moment when you're teaching your dog something—like not jumping on guests—and they suddenly drop into a play bow and try to turn the whole thing into a game?
+You know that moment when you're teaching your dog something like not jumping on guests, and they suddenly drop into a play bow and try to turn the whole thing into a game?
 Your first instinct might be to think, "Focus!
 We're learning here!"

-Your Dog's Brain Has a Superpower
+Your Dog's Brain already Knows

 Your dog already knows this instinctively.
 That's why they often get extra playful after figuring something out, or why they seem to "get it" better during fun, relaxed sessions than during serious training time.

-When "Bad" Behaviour Is Smart Behaviour.
+When "Bad" Behaviour Is Smart Behaviour

-Your dog isn't being disobedient—they're being creative.
+Your dog isn't being disobedient, they're being creative.
 In those moments, they're practising some of the most important life skills they'll ever need:

 Reading your emotions: Is this new game making you laugh or getting you frustrated?

-Problem-solving: If the old game got boring, what would be more fun?
+Problem solving: If the old game got boring, what would be more fun?

 Adapting to change: Life rarely goes according to plan, so flexibility is crucial

-Self-control: Knowing when to dial up the energy and when to calm down
+Self control: Knowing when to dial up the energy and when to calm down.

 These are the same skills that help them navigate everything from meeting new dogs to handling changes in your daily routine.
-And they develop naturally through play—no training required.
+And they develop naturally through play, no training required.

 Different Dogs, Different Games, Same Benefits

-Not all dogs play the same way, and that's not just personality—it's actually hardwired into how their brains work.
+Not all dogs play the same way, and that's not just personality, it's actually hardwired into how their brains work.
 Understanding your dog's "play style" can help you give them the kind of fun that really lights up their mind.

 If you have a herding breed (Border Collies, Australian Shepherds, Corgis), you might notice they love games that involve movement and strategy.
 They might "herd" balls, enjoy obstacle courses, or turn their walks into a game of "manage the environment."
-They are not being controlling (although it looks like it!) —it's their brain practicing complex thinking skills.
+They are not being controlling, although it looks like it, it's their brain practicing complex thinking skills.

-Retrievers and sporting breeds usually excel at cooperative games—fetch, of course, but also games that involve taking turns, following your lead, and working together.
+Retrievers and sporting breeds usually excel at cooperative games,fetch, of course, but also games that involve taking turns, following your lead, and working together.
 They're team players who love making their humans happy.

-Working breeds (Rottweilers, German Shepherds, Dobermans) often enjoy games that combine physical challenges with mental puzzles.
+Working breeds (Rottweilers, German Shepherds, Dobermans) can enjoy games that combine physical challenges with mental puzzles.
 They might love learning new tricks through play or games that let them use their strength and intelligence together.

 Remember: these are starting points, not rules.
-Your Chihuahua might be obsessed with fetch, while your Golden Retriever might prefer tug-of-war.
-Follow your dog's lead as to what they might enjoy—they know what their brain needs.
+Your Chihuahua might be obsessed with fetch, while your Golden Retriever might prefer tug of war.
+Follow your dog's lead as to what they might enjoy, they know what their brain needs.

 The Magic Happens When You Stop Trying So Hard

-This doesn't mean abandoning all structure—dogs still need boundaries and clear communication.
+This doesn't mean abandoning all structure, dogs still need boundaries and clear communication.
 It means the best learning often happens in the space between structure and freedom, where dogs can take what you've taught them and experiment with it in their own way.

 Play Improves Behaviour In Real Life